 A full list of the latest fixes and features can be found here.

-As of this release of Ubuntu the ntpd time service is being replaced by a new protocol called Chrony.
+As of this release the ntpd time service is being replaced by a new protocol called Chrony.
 This new service is released under the Gpl2 license and includes some rather neat new features, Chrony can handle more requests and gives the end user more control.
-If you’re interested in why this change was made, a comparison chart can be found here.
+If you’re interested in why this change was made, a comparison of functionality can be found here.

 It should be noted that systemd-timesyncd is still included within the base system, Chrony is simply a package for more accurate and efficient syncing.